shotover/shotover-proxy/docs/transforms/transforms.md

 Latency and throughput will be different from pipelining with a single Redis node, but not by much.

+#### Differences to real Redis

+On an existing authenticated connection, a failed auth attempt will not "unauthenticate" the user.
+This behaviour matches Redis 6 but is different to Redis 5.

+#### Completeness

 _Note: Currently Redis-cluster does not support the following functionality:_

 * _Redis Transactions_